IonRepo/IonDiff/paper/paper.md

 where $\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_N$ are the $N$ data points and $\boldsymbol{\mu}_j$ the mean at $G_j$.

-Therefore, this approach is particularly well suited for crystals since the atoms tend to fluctuate isotropically around their equilibrium positions.
-For the study of materials in which atoms vibrate strongly anisotropically, the present algorithm also allows choosing other clustering schemes like spectral clustering, which is known to perform well for cases in which group adjacency is relevant.
+This approach is particularly well-suited for crystals, as atoms typically fluctuate isotropically around their equilibrium positions.
+For materials where atoms exhibit strong anisotropic vibrations, IonDiff also permits the selection of alternative clustering schemes, such as spectral clustering, which is effective for cases where group adjacency is significant.

-The number of clusters determined by IonDiff for a MD simulation is the one that maximizes the average silhouette’s ratio (that measures the similarity of a point in its own cluster and its dissimilarity in comparison to the others), defined as:
+The number of clusters, or equivalently, ionic vibrational centers, determined by IonDiff for a molecular dynamics (MD) simulation is the one that maximizes the average silhouette ratio.
+This metric assesses the similarity of a point within its own cluster and its dissimilarity in comparison to other clusters.
+The average silhouette ratio is defined as:

 \begin{equation}
     S(k) = \frac{b(k) - a(k)}{\max{(a(k), b(k))}}